cdktf/cdktf-provider-datadog/docs/user.csharp.md

 - *Type:* string

-Name for user.
+User's name.
+Should be set only for password authentication, as it is overridden by Google or SAML authentication.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.54.0/docs/resources/user#name User#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.55.0/docs/resources/user#name User#name}

 ---